-- South East Water, Water Resources Management Plan 2019 - Revised Water Resources Management Plan 2020 to 2080 - Kent County Council's Water for Sustainable Growth Study AECOM 2017
+- South East Water, Water Resources Management Plan 2019 - Revised Water Resources Management Plan 2025-2075 - Kent County Council's Water for Sustainable Growth Study AECOM 2017

-- 3.112 Consultation with South East Water has taken place at the following stages to inform the development of the Local Plan, and to identify infrastructure requirements and constraints. - Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the revised development strategy.
+- 3.124 Consultation with South East Water has taken place at the following stages to inform the development of the Local Plan, and to identify infrastructure requirements and constraints. - Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the revised development strategy. - Consultation on the Regulation 19 Pre-Submission Local Plan from March to June 2021. - Engagement with South East Water since the receipt of the Inspectors Initial Findings Letter. - Consultation on the Council's response to the Inspectors Initial Findings letter January - April 2024

-3.113 Tunbridge Wells borough is serviced by South East Water's Water Resource Zones One (Tunbridge Wells WRZ1) and Seven (Cranbrook WRZ7).
+3.125 Tunbridge Wells borough is serviced by South East Water's Water Resource Zones One (Tunbridge Wells WRZ1) and Seven (Cranbrook WRZ7).

-- 3.114 South East Water has multiple new mains and upgrades to existing lines planned as detailed in the Water Resources Management Plan 2019, and updated in the Revised Water Resources Management Plan 2020-2085 (rWRMP 2020 to 2080).
-These are planned to maintain and improve existing levels of service, while also creating the capacity for the expected growth in the borough over the next 60 years. - 3.115 Generally, the rWRMP 2020 to 2080 identifies the following approach to water provision within the Water Resource Zones affecting Tunbridge Wells borough.
+- 3.126 South East Water has multiple new mains and upgrades to existing lines planned as detailed in the Water Resources Management Plan 2019 and updated in the Revised Water Resources Management Plan 2025-2075(rWRMP2025-2075).
+These are planned to maintain and improve existing levels of service, while also creating the capacity for the expected growth in the borough over the next 50 years. - 3.127 Generally, the rWRMP 2025-2075 identifies the following approach to water provision within the Water Resource Zones affecting Tunbridge Wells borough.

-Table 9: Preferred approach by water resource zone

 Water Resources Zone Year Preferred Plan

-Tunbridge Wells WRZ1 2020-2025 Leakage reductions
+Tunbridge Wells WRZ1 2025-2030 Leakage reductions

 Water efficiency

+Improved connectivity within the zone

-2025-2045 Leakage reductions
+2031-2040 Leakage reductions

 Water efficiency

 Catchment management in the Pembury Area

 Regional transfer from SES Water

-Water Resources Zone Year Preferred Plan
+Increased connectivity between WRZ1 and WRZ6 (Maidstone)

+Increased water storage

-2045-2080 Leakage reductions
+2041-2075 Leakage reductions

 Water efficiency

-Cranbrook WRZ7 2020-2025 Leakage reductions
+Cranbrook WRZ7 2025-2030 Leakage reductions

 Water efficiency

-2025-2045 Leakage reductions
+2031-2040 Leakage reductions

 Water efficiency

 Increased connectivity between WRZ1 and WRZ7

+Improved connectivity within the zone

+Increased connectivity between WRZ2 (Haywards Heath) and WRZ7

-2045-2080 Leakage reductions
+2041-2075 Leakage reductions

 Water efficiency

-The period 2020-2025
+The period 2025-2030

-3.116 It specifies that generally in the period from 2020-2025, the preferred plan includes a mix of demand management initiatives (leakage and efficiency) that provide additional capacity.
+3.128 It specifies that generally in the period from2025-2030, the preferred plan includes a mix of demand management initiatives (leakage and efficiency) that provide additional capacity but also a scheme to improved resilience within WRZ1.

-The period 2025-2045
+The period 2031-2040

-- 3.117 During the period from 2025-2045, South East Water will continue its demand management initiatives to achieve further leakage and water efficiency savings.
+- 3.129 During the period from2031-2040, South East Water will continue its demand management initiatives to achieve further leakage and water efficiency savings.
 However, by that stage, additional water supply options to meet the increase in shortfall of the water supply balance will be required.
-This will include the following: - Carrying out a targeted catchment programme at Pembury in WRZ1 year activated - 2034 - Developing company transfers (sharing resources with neighbouring companies) between water resource zones (for example from SES Water which covers East Surrey and parts of West Sussex, West Kent and South London) and three improvements schemes to the pipe network to improve the connectivity within the supply area. - Company transfers WRZ1 to WR27 transfer Blackhurst to Bewl: year activated 2028; Regional transfer (imports) SESW to South East Water WRZ1 Bough Beech to River Hill SR: year activated 2042.
+This will include the following: - Continuing the targeted catchment programme at Pembury in WRZ1

+- Developing inter-company transfers (sharing resources with neighbouring companies) between water resource zones (for example from SES Water which covers East Surrey and parts of West Sussex, West Kent and South London) and three improvements schemes to the pipe network to improve the connectivity within the supply area. - Company transfers WRZ1 to WR27 transfer Blackhurst to Bewl: year activated -2034; - Increased storage capacity at Blackhurst reservoir site

-The period 2045-2080
+The period 2041-2075

-3.118 During the period from 2045-2080, South East Water will continue demand management initiatives to achieve further leakage and water efficiency savings and developing a new company transfer between the water resource zones as necessary.
+3.130 During the period from 2041-2075, South East Water will continue demand management initiatives to achieve further leakage and water efficiency savings and developing a new company transfer between the water resource zones as necessary.